barisser/bitcrypt/README.md

 - Richard Kiss's PyCoin library.
 I'm only using this in converting private keys to secret exponents.
 I was too lazy to do this myself.

 - It touches the Blockchain.info API for scraping public keys.
-This is non-essential.
-It's an ancillary utility.
-Blockchain.info could be easily replaced with something pointing towards Bitcoind, or any other API.
+These public keys could be provided through some other route and the encryption schema would remain the same.

 - For some of the Elliptic Curve operations, I've copied some code from https://gist.github.com/nlitsme/c9031c7b9bf6bb009e5a for convenience.
 All that occurs here is Elliptic Curve addition, multiplication, etc.  This code does not originate any private keys; it is purely mechanical.